scpchicken/assembly-for-noobs/README.md

 # So you want to learn assembly?

 The luck possessed by thee is unparalleled, for thou art did grant the blessing bestoweth upon this enchiridion's grandeur.
 This definite guide will answer all your questions about this ancient and mysterious programming language.
 The dialect used will be x86-64 GAS syntax/AT&T for the GCC compiler, but you can apply these concepts to most Assembly dialects.
-Basic knowledge of the C programming language will help grasp concepts quicker.
+Prerequisites include basic knowledge of the [C programming language](https://www.youtube.com/watch?v=tas0O586t80) and/or full completion of the hit game [Human Resource Machine](https://www.youtube.com/watch?v=dQw4w9WgXcQ) will help grasp concepts quicker.

 # File Compilation